Influential filmmaker Melvin Van Peebles dies aged 89

 Known as “The Godfather of Black cinema”, Peebles also wrote several books, plays and recorded several albums.

-In a statement released earlier today, his son Mario said: “Dad knew that Black images matter.
-If a picture is worth a thousand words, what was a movie worth?

-His father was best known for the film, Sweet Sweetback’s Baadasssss Song!, one of the most influential movies of its time.
+Melvin was best known for Sweet Sweetback’s Baadasssss Song!, one of the most influential movies of its time.

 This is a breaking news story - more to follow